I have to share with you my new favorite supplement!

 Tip: Encapsulating this herbal powder mix is another GREAT way to include adaptogens into your family’s diet.
 Click this link and I’ll teach you how to make your own herbal capsules

--While this supplement is good for all of us…seriously consider taking this powder daily if you experience: chronic fatigue, anxiety, depression, fibromyalgia, decreased libido, or adrenal insufficiency.
+-While this supplement is good for all of us…seriously consider taking this powder daily if you experience: chronic fatigue, anxiety, depression, fibromyalgia, decreased libido, hormone disruption, hypothyroidism, or adrenal insufficiency.

 -Above all, it’s especially good for those looking to stay centered and connected when things are stressful.